jenny-tru/davidjenny/src/pages/details.md

 David and Jenny's wedding will be an fun gathering of friends and family.
 It will be a full Saturday of celebration, located by the Gulf coast in Clearwater, Florida.

-Due to our morning venue being a VRBO property, the amount of guests we can invite is very limited.

-This tradtional tea ceremony is considered a **micro-wedding** and there will be no more than 80 guests due to venue restrictions.
+This tradtional tea ceremony is considered a **micro-wedding** and there will be no more than 50 guests due to venue restrictions.

 ## When and Where